zammad/zammad-org/src/en/documentation/use/basics/ticket-basics.md

 # Ticket Basics

+New to ticket systems?
+Then read on about the basics.
+This helps you to understand the main concepts and to get started with Zammad.
+If you are already familiar with ticket systems, you can jump directly to the next pages about finding, creating and working with tickets.

 ## Introduction

 In Zammad, **tickets** are used to track customer service requests.
 The first time a customer contacts you about